top of page

 Glenda Corning

 Glenda Corning is married to Henry, and together they have been a presence in Corte Madera since 1993.
 They worked collaboratively for many years to create site specific environmental art under the moniker Meadowsweet Dairy, the historic name of their home studio.
 Glenda was an orthopedic massage and hypnotherapist before joining the Dairy.
 Her passion is the protection and enhancement of biodiversity, restoration of vital ecosystems and the implementation of programs that promote well-being for humans and the planet.
-She graduated from UC Berkeley, studied strategic philanthropy with The Philanthropy Workshop, is a board member of Wild Farm Alliance and has been a member of the Beautification Committee since 2013.
-She and Henry support local causes through the Springcreek Foundation.
+She graduated from UC Berkeley, studied strategic philanthropy with TPW (now Forward Global), is a board member of the Wild Farm Alliance and has been a member of the Beautification Committee since 2013.

 *Denotes original founders of the CMCF.